CS411DSO-SU25/cs411-academicworld-dashboard/README.md

   Implemented with Dash (Python), providing a modern, interactive web-based dashboard interface.
 - **Backend:**
   Connects to three databases:
-  - **MySQL:** Stores primary academic data—faculty, universities, publications, keywords, and relationships.
+  - **MySQL:** Stores primary academic data faculty, universities, publications, keywords, and relationships.
   - **MongoDB:** Stores and updates research interests for faculty.
   - **Neo4j:** Used for graph-based queries and visualization, as well as constraints for data integrity.